Hikes in Nanaimo

 Stunning coastal views, access to nearby islands, and vast forests that stretch out towards the interior of the island all characterize the landscape around Nanaimo, making it a great area in its own right to enjoy the outdoors.
 Whether you are looking to explore the vibrant culture of the city and explore the hiking trails in close proximity or use it as a jumping off point to get to places like Tofino, Campbell River, or Port Alberni; the one thing that can be agreed upon is that Nanaimo and its surrounding area is definitely worth the visit if you are planning a hiking trip to the island.

-The 10 Greatest Hikes In Nanaimo
+The Best Hikes In Nanaimo

 With a city network of over 170.0 km of trails and a variety of other multi-use routes in the surrounding area, Nanaimo offers countless opportunities for hiking enthusiasts to get out and enjoy the outdoors.
 Whether you like to take brisk walks in a city park, family-friendly wildlife hikes along the rugged coast, or longer multi-day treks through the surrounding forests, Nanaimo is a great destination to start exploring the vast wilderness that is Vancouver Island.
 Check out this list of some of the top Nanaimo hikes that we’ve put together below:

 - Englishman River Falls Trail: This short hiking route is made up of well-maintained paths and absolutely stunning scenery, making it perfectly suitable for all ages and skill levels, including families with children.
 While out on the trail, you will pass through gorgeous forests, before arriving at a series of torrenting waterfalls.
+It sits in Englishman River Falls Provincial Park, near Parksville north of the city.

 - Skutz Falls to 66 Mile Trestle: This fantastic trail near Duncan will take you along the Cowichan River for some stunning views of a railway trestle.
 Along the route, you will pass through charming forests and experience powerful waterfalls, before taking in the historic sights of the large wooden trestle.
 This is a great hike for the whole family.
+It forms part of the Cowichan Valley Trail, a section of the cross-country Trans Canada Trail.

 - Nanaimo River Trail: Hiking the Nanaimo River Trail is a quick adventure that will take you along the water’s edge for views of the forest.
 This is another great family-friendly route with low levels of foot traffic through the forest that will provide an almost magical atmosphere.